Standing Too Close To The Golf Ball – Causes and How to Fix It

 In this image, standing too close causes an over the top move.
 Paired with an open club face, this causes a slice.

 Yes, this is one of the most common causes of a slice.
 From this position, it is more difficult to swing in-to-out and feel like you are hitting the “inside” of the ball.
-The effect is a very steep swing plane.
+The effect is a very steep swing plane, making it difficult to create speed.
 All else being equal, when there is no space to swing from the inside, the only place for the club head to come into the ball is by cutting across it.
 Without another compensation, this can make a player hit the ball all over the yard, with their most common miss being a slice.

 Note: oftentimes, an over the top move is made worse by tight grip pressure.
 Holding the club with the proper amount of pressure will help you fix your slice almost as much as moving farther from the ball!